-Applications for Admission to Alpena Community College can be obtained in person from the Admissions Office (Van Lare Hall 111) or Registrar's Office (Van Lare Hall 108) on the main campus and at the Huron Shores Campus Office in Oscoda.
+Applications for Admission to Alpena Community College can be obtained in person from the Admissions Office (Van Lare Hall 111) or Registrar's Office (Van Lare Hall 108) on the main campus and at the Oscoda Campus Office.
 An online application can be completed through the College website at www.alpenacc.edu.
 Mail and telephone requests for applications are accepted at 989.358.7339 (Alpena Campus) and 989.358.7295 (Oscoda Campus).
 The application process involves submitting: